 The small and large streams that flow into one another form one River

-The Whanganui River is a living being that nourishes and sustains the land and the people both physically and spiritually from the Mountains to the Sea.
-As our people say, 'When the River is well, we are well.'
+The Whanganui River is a living being that nourishes and sustains the land and the people both physically and spiritually from the Mountains to the Sea, known as Te Awa Tupua.

-For decades, people in past governments have rejected this notion and have treated the River as a commodity, overriding our concerns and taking from the River, causing harm to our waterways and ecosystems.
+For decades, people in past governments have rejected this view and have treated the River as a commodity, breaking it down in parts and overriding our concerns, causing harm to our waterways and ecosystems.

-Through the landmark Te Awa Tupua (Whanganui River Claims Settlement) Act 2017, the river has its own voice.
-It is calling on local and central government and river users to view it holistically, as a living and indivisible whole.
+In a world first, the Te Awa Tupua (Whanganui River Claims Settlement) Act 2017 has given the River its voice back, and it is calling on the wider community to now view it holistically, as a living and indivisible whole.

 For more information about Te Awa Tupua and our story click here or to get in touch click here